josephsavona/valuable/README.md

 # Immutability

 Valuable objects are mutable but the literal values returned by `value.val()` are immutable copies - every mutable modification creates an internal clone.
+This means you get the benefit of `O(1)` checking for changes while still being able to use a more familiar mutable-style API.

 ```javascript
 var list = Valuable([1,2,3]);